bambielli/bambielli.github.io/_posts/2016-02-11-globals-in-javascript.markdown

 	    window.global_id = 4;
 	</script>

 I also learned that the javascript "this" keyword, when used outside of a closure, also refers to *window*.
+Neat!